Charthaval: Hinduism

+Atmadev also received a similar dream, instructing him to give his daughters and the sacred idol to Shri Hit Harivansh Mahaprabhu.

 Islam

 There are many mosques in Charthaval, with two considered the oldest.
 One of them, known as Jama Masjid Tagayan, is situated at Sheikh Garvi (west) (غركى).
-It was supposedly built by the Mughal emperor फिरोज शाह तुगलक (मुताबिक 786 हिजरी) in the 17th century.
+It was supposedly built by the Mughal emperor Feroz Shah Tughlaq in the 17th century.
 The other mosque, Jama Masjid (also known as 'Amina Masjid' Sheikhzadgan near Hakim Nazar Ahsan), is located at Sheikhzadgan Sharki (east) (شركى) and is approximately 360 years old.
 The University of Islamic Studies Darul Uloom Deoband is twenty kilometers away from Charthawal.

 Business

 There are two sugar cane crushers and small-scale sugar cane plants (Kolhu) in Charthaval.
 These produce Jagerry (Gurh in Urdu/Hindi) after processing sugar cane juice.
 They produce from October to May and net a hundred million Indian rupees in revenue each season.
 Bajaj Hindusthan Limited, Titawi Sugar Mill and Rohana Sugar Refinery companies are based in the town.

 Charthawal is also known for its wholesale wood market.
-The town features more than 10 wholesale shops for wood, which purchase eucalyptus, poplar, teak, sheesham and other logs from farmers and sell them to plywood manufacturers.
+The town features more than ten wholesale shops for wood, which purchase eucalyptus, poplar, teak, sheesham and other logs from farmers and sell them to plywood manufacturers.
 The wood market of Charthawal generates between one and two million rupees of revenue per day.